 Buying your first home is a momentous occasion and can be a mix of exciting and overwhelming.
 There are a lot of firsts that come with buying your first home – including purchasing homeowners insurance.
 Your lender will require you to secure home insurance before closing.
 That lender may provide insurance referrals, but ultimately it’s your decision which homeowners insurance policy will work best for you.
 So, where do you start?
-We’ve put together this guide to help first-time homebuyers answer their biggest home insurance questions.
+We’ve put together this guide to help the first-time buyer with their homeowners insurance.

 Can I Buy Home Insurance Before Closing?

-Even though you don’t yet own your new home, it’s a good idea to start shopping around for your home insurance about 30 days before closing.
+Even though you don’t own your new home, it’s a good idea to start shopping around for your home insurance.
+A good rule of thumb is to begin searching about 30 days before closing.
 The reason is that most mortgage companies typically require evidence of insurance – called a binder – a few days before you close on your new home.
 It’s also a good idea to get quotes from at least three insurers.
-That’s why we work with multiple carriers to help you compare quotes and find the coverage that works best for you and your home.
+That’s why we work with multiple carriers to help you compare quotes.
+Not only does it help save money, but it helps find the coverage that works best for your home.
 We also recommend checking Consumer Reports’ ratings of carriers to evaluate which companies received the highest ratings for satisfying their customers’ claims.